-Between the bathroom trips, frequent heartburn, various muscle aches and that whole can’t-sleep-on-your-front-or-back thing, getting a decent night’s slumber while pregnant can feel damn near impossible.
-Here, ten clever tips that can help.
+Between the bathroom trips, frequent heartburn, various muscle aches and that whole can’t-sleep-on-your-front-or-back thing, getting a decent night’s rest while expecting can feel damn near impossible.
+Here, 13 clever tips, courtesy of an obstetrician and other reputable medical sources, for how to sleep while pregnant that can help.
 Sweet dreams.

 However many pillows you think you’ll need, double it (sorry sleeping partners).
 “To ease pressure from your back and hips, place a pillow between your legs.
 To avoid heartburn, try to raise your head and chest slightly using a firm pillow that allows for support and elevation,” says Melissa Underwager, mother of two and director at Pillow of Health.
 Some moms-to-be find using a full-length body pillow can help, while others like a pillow underneath their belly or below the arms.
-You do you, mama.
+Here are some of our favorite pregnancy pillows that can help you get comfortable.

 If you’re waking up multiple times a night to pee, try cutting out liquids a few hours before hitting the sack to see if it helps.
 Stay hydrated by taking regular sips of water throughout the day (instead of gulping down a giant water bottle in the p.m.) and cut out caffeine (a well-known diuretic).